Brooker Law Provides Wrongful Termination Representation

 Instead of filing a lawsuit or complaint, it is sometimes more effective to negotiate with the employer or pursue mediation.
 This option is usually quicker, easier, and less stressful for our clients and can often result in fairer compensation.

 Brooker Law’s extensive experience and expertise dealing with employment law mean you’re always protected when you work with us.
 Losing your job is an unbelievably stressful experience, so take a deep breath.
-Because Brooker Law offers free consultations, there’s no financial obligation, so contact us today.
+Because Brooker Law offers consultations, there’s no financial obligation, so contact us today.
 We’ll sit down with you and try to give you the peace of mind you’re looking for.